Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Problem formulation

 In the lossless setting, when the scattering matrix $S$ is unitary, we have that $\tau(\underline{v}_{i}) = 1 - \Gamma(\widetilde{\underline{v}}_{M-i+1})$.
 Hence, the $K$ eigen-wavefronts of $S_{21}$ that have transmission coefficients close to one correspond precisely to the $K$ eigen-wavefronts associated with $S_{11}$ that have reflection coefficients close to zero.
 By using $O(K)$ backscatter field measurements to measure the $K$ eigen-wavefronts of $S_{11}$ with small reflection coefficients and $O(K)$ intensity measurements at $\underline{\rho}_{0}$, we might expect to approximate $\afoc$ in Eq. (\ref{eq:AFocDecomp}) and yield a near-optimal focus using just $O(K)$ measurements (we expect $K \ll M$).

 Our objective is to develop a fast, physically realizable, iterative algorithm that utilizes backscatter field measurements and intensity measurements at $\underline{\rho}_{0}$ to construct a near-optimal focusing wavefront using significantly fewer measurements than are required by coordinate descent methods that only employ intensity measurements at $\underline{\rho}_{0}$.
+The emphasis here is on accelerating the convergence behavior; we do not improve the quality of the focus.